rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ## The problem with a crashing server

-To illustrate the problem with a crashing server, we will use the example server below.
+To illustrate the problem with a crashing server, we use the example below.

 `server-listen.py`: